Skip to main content

 A site-wide toggle for the property-aware chat behavior:

-• Enable on property pages: when ON, the chat drawer opens on individual listings with a property-specific greeting, three contextual chips, and the property’s knowledge base injected into the prompt.
+• Enable Property Page Chat: when ON, the chat drawer opens on individual listings with a property-specific greeting, three contextual chips, and the property’s knowledge base injected into the prompt.
 This master switch is off by default.

 • PMS Knowledge Base custom field: a picker of the custom fields found across your published properties.
 The Concierge reads this field per property and includes it in the prompt.
 Default: homerunner_concierge_kb.
 If your PMS doesn’t sync a knowledge field, leave it and author content manually below.

-A notification dot and a short pulse animation draw guest attention to the chat tab on property pages without being intrusive.
+A short pulse animation draws guest attention to the chat tab on property pages without being intrusive.

 Local knowledge browser #